 The study designs vary with the goal and expected outcome from a clinical trial.
-Strategic experts design clinical trials to answer specific research questions related to a medical product which include
+Strategic experts design clinical trials to answer specific research questions related to a medical product.

-- How many people will be part of the study?
+- How many subjects will be part of the study?

-- How the drug is given to the patients (formulation & dosage)?
+- Administration of a drug to the patients (formulation & dosage)?

 - Whether there will be a control group and other ways to limit research bias.

-In this article, we will be discussing the two major trial designs Randomized controlled trials (RCT) and Adaptive trials which are commonly used in most clinical trials.
+In this article, we will discuss the two major trial designs, Randomized controlled trials (RCT) and Adaptive trials where the researchers use commonly in many clinical trials.

 A Randomized Controlled Trial (RCT) is a type of scientific experiment that aims to reduce certain sources of bias when testing the effectiveness of new treatments and is accomplished by randomly allocating subjects to two or more groups, treating them differently, and then comparing them concerning a measured response.

-For example, one group of the experiment receives the intervention being assessed, while the other usually called the control group receives an alternative treatment, such as a placebo or no intervention.
+For example, one group of the experiment receives the intervention, while the other usually, called the control group, receives an alternative treatment, such as a placebo or no intervention.

 - A well-blended RCT, which is often considered the gold standard for clinical trials, and

-- Blinded RCTs, which are commonly used to test the efficacy of medical interventions and may additionally provide information about adverse effects, such as drug reactions.
+- Blinded RCT’s, test the efficacy of medical interventions, and additionally provide information about adverse effects, such as drug reactions.

 - Simple randomization: This method is similar to flipping a coin.
 This method provides an even distribution of subjects to each of the interventions.

-- Block Randomization: This method is used if there is concern that subjects may change over time.
-In block randomization, the number of subjects in a block is defined.
-Within the block, subjects are equally and randomly assigned to the interventions.
+- Block Randomization: Researchers use this method if there is concern that subjects may change over time.
+In block randomization, the number of patients or subjects in a block is defined.
+Researchers assign subjects equally and randomly within the block to the interventions.

-- Stratified Randomization: This method is used when there is concern that subjects may not be balanced based on baseline characteristics, such as age, length of time of disease, or disease control.
+- Stratified Randomization: Researchers use this method when there is concern that there is no balance of subjects based on baseline characteristics, such as age, length of time of disease, or disease control.

 - Unequal Randomization: This method does not allocate subjects equally to study interventions.
-Instead, subjects are randomized in greater proportions to a defined intervention.
+Instead, subjects are randomized in higher proportions to a defined intervention.

 Advantages of RCT

-- RCTs are considered to be the most reliable form of scientific evidence in the hierarchy of evidence.
+- RCTs are the most reliable form of scientific evidence in the hierarchy of evidence.

-- Results of RCTs may be combined in systematic reviews which are increasingly being used in the conduct of evidence-based practice.
+- The RCTs results may be combined in systematic reviews and are increasingly in use in the conduct of evidence-based practice.